Niko I Dadiani: Later years

 On the death of Princess Ekaterina in 1882, Niko Dadiani inherited her estates in Mingrelia and became the richest landowner in the Caucasus.
 He took an interest in the cultural enterprises of his contemporary Georgian intellectuals.
 In 1885, Dadiani donated his father's rich personal library collection, including old Georgian manuscripts, to the charity Society for the Spreading of Literacy among Georgians (now in possession of the National Parliamentary Library of Georgia).
 He helped open schools and hospitals to serve the poor in Mingrelia, and supported efforts to promote the Georgian language.

 In 1887, Dadiani was nominated by Tsar Alexander III as a candidate for the vacant princely throne of Bulgaria after Alexander of Battenberg had been forced to abdicate in September 1886.
 The Russian nominee was rejected by the Grand Assembly of Bulgaria, and the crown eventually went to the German prince Ferdinand of Saxe-Coburg and Gotha in July 1887.

 Niko Dadiani died in St. Petersburg in 1903.
 He was buried at the Dadiani burial ground at the Martvili Monastery.

 Family

-Niko Dadiani married, in St. Petersburg, on 14 April 1874, Countess Maria Alexandrovna von Adlerberg (29 May 1849 – 27 February 1926), daughter of Count Aleksandr von Adlerberg, who was Minister of the Imperial Court.
+Niko Dadiani married, in St. Petersburg, on 14 April 1874, Countess Maria Alexandrovna von Adlerberg (29 May 1849 – 27 February 1926), daughter of Count Aleksandr von Adlerberg, who was Minister of the Imperial Court, and Ekaterina Adlerberg.
 They had three children: